-- Comments must be introduced by // and extend until the end of the line (the ghost code itself is placed inside a C comment. / ... / would thus lead to incorrect C code). - It is however possible to write multi-line annotations inside ghost code.
-These annotations are enclosed between /@ and @/ (since as indicated above, /@ ... / would lead to incorrect C code).
-As in normal annotations, @ characters at the beginning of a line and at the end of an annotation (before the final @/) are considered as blank. - Logical types, such as integer or real are authorized in ghost code. - A non-ghost function can take ghost parameters.
+- Comments within ghost code must be introduced by // and extend until the end of the line (the ghost code itself is placed inside a C comment, so an embedded comment of the form /\ ... \/ would be incorrect C code). - It is however possible to write multi-line annotations inside ghost code.
+These annotations are enclosed between /@ and @/ (since as indicated above, /\@ ... \/ would lead to incorrect C code).
+As in normal annotations, @ characters (most commonly at the beginning of a line and at the end of an annotation, before the final @/) are considered to be white space.
+This style of annotation is only needed and permitted within ghost code.
+Also, ghost code may not be written within enclosing ghost code. - Logical types, such as integer or real are authorized in ghost code. - A non-ghost function can take ghost parameters.
 If such a ghost clause is present in the declarator, then the list of ghost parameters must be non-empty and fixed (no vararg ghost).
-The call to the function must then provide the appropriate number of ghost parameters. - Any non-ghost if-statement which does not have a non-ghost else clause can be augmented with a ghost one.
+The call to the function must then provide the appropriate number of ghost parameters. - Any non-ghost if-statement that does not have a non-ghost else clause can be augmented with a ghost one.
 Similarly, a non-ghost switch can have a ghost default: clause if it does not have a non-ghost one (there are however semantic restrictions for valid ghost labelled statements in a switch, see next paragraph for details).

 Semantics of Ghost Code The question of semantics is essential for ghost code.
-Informally, the semantics requires that ghost statements do not change the regular program execution.3 This implies several conditions, including e.g.:
+Informally, the semantics requires that ghost statements do not change the regular program execution.
+This implies several conditions, including e.g.:

-- Ghost code cannot modify a non-ghost C variable. - Ghost code cannot modify a non-ghost structure field. - If p is a ghost pointer pointing to a non-ghost memory location, then it is forbidden to assign p. - The body of a ghost function is ghost code, and hence may not modify non-ghost variables or fields. - If a non-ghost C function is called in ghost code, it must not modify non-ghost variables or fields. - If a structure has ghost fields, the size of of the structure is the same has the structure without ghost fields.
-Also, alignment of fields remains unchanged. - The control-flow graph of a function must not be altered by ghost statements.
-In particular, no ghost return can appear in the body of a non-ghost function.
-Similarly, ghost goto, break, and continue continue cannot jump outside of the innermost non-ghost enclosing block.
+- Ghost code cannot modify a non-ghost C variable. - Ghost code cannot modify a non-ghost structure field. - If p is a ghost pointer pointing to a non-ghost memory location, then it is forbidden to assign \p. - The body of a ghost function is ghost code, and hence may not modify non-ghost variables or fields. - If a non-ghost C function is called in ghost code, it must not modify non-ghost variables or fields - If a structure has ghost fields, the sizeof of the structure is the same as the structure without ghost fields.
+Also, alignment of fields remains unchanged.

-3Not checked in the current implementation
+&lt;sup>4Not checked in the current implementation

 '''

 ghost-type-specifier

+::=

 C-type-specifier

 logic-type

 C-declaration

 declaration

 ::=

 /@ ghost

 ghost-declaration /

 direct-declarator

+::=

 C-direct-declarator

 direct-declarator

-( C-parameter-type-list?
+( C-parameter-type-list? )

 /@ ghost

 ( ghost-parameter-type-list )

 ghost args

 postfix-expression

 ::=

 C-postfix-expression

 postfix-expression

 ( C-argument-expression-list? )

 /@ ghost

 ( ghost-argument-expression-list )

 call with ghosts

 statement

 C-statement

 statements-ghost

 statements-ghost

+::=

 /@ ghost

 ghost-statement+

 ghost-selection-statement

 ::=

 C-selection-statement

-if ( C-expression )
+if (C-expression)

 statement

 /@ ghost else

 ghost-statement+

+/

+C-struct-declaration

 struct-declaration

-C-struct-declaration
+::=

 /@ ghost

 struct-declaration /

 ghost field

 '''